 Keeping on track

-The Local Pedestrian, Cycling and Traffic Calming Committee considers the needs of pedestrians, cyclists and motorists.
-It is primarily a technical review body, required to advise Council on traffic-related matters.
+The Local Pedestrian, Cycling and Traffic Calming Committee (LPCTCC) considers the needs of pedestrians, cyclists and motorists in the City of Sydney.

 There are 4 formal members of the Committee:

 Four formal (voting) representatives, one from each of the following:

 - Roads and Maritime Services

 - local state Members of Parliament or their nominee.